barbatus/typescript-compiler/README.md

 }
 ```

+### Typings
-Recognizes and installs declaration files added to packages, where installation means copying into them the `typings` folder of the app.
+Recognizes and installs declaration files comming frompackages, where "installs" means copying them intothe `typings` folder of the app.

+For installing other typings, use `typings` utility.